 Being a catamaran, she’s got a few great advantages over a monohull – more deck space, a much shallower draught, and less rolling around at anchor.

-Downwind she’ll hit 8 knots easy, but she’s not so keen on going upwind.
+Downwind she’s a dream to sail, but she’s not so keen on going upwind.
 That’s ok though – we just wait for the right winds.

 She’s all fiberglass and was made back in the days when fiberglass boats had a thick, solid hull.
 She’s got a big genoa, a small storm / staysail, and a battened main.